zhullyb/monyhar/monyhar/docs/initialize_blink_features.md

 `wf::EnableNewFeatureX` in the same cases as above.

-The following table summarizes the relationship between the default status of the Chromium feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: monyhar feature default status):
+The following table summarizes the relationship between the default status of the Monyhar feature and the status of the blink feature, when `kDefault` is specified, if **not overridden** by field trial or command line switches (horizontal headers: blink feature status; vertical headers: monyhar feature default status):